Cookies on this website

 • EHDEN OMOP common data model specialist

-I am a computer scientist and software engineer at the Centre for Statistics in Medicine at NDORMS.
-I am responsible for the automation of data engineering, data modelling and advanced curation of real-world data (RWD) routinely collected by GPs, hospitals and registries, and used in observational research.
+I am a data scientist with a background in computer science and software engineering at the Centre for Statistics in Medicine at NDORMS.
+I lead the Data Science group, which is responsible for the data harmonisation of real-world data (RWD) routinely collected by GPs, hospitals and registries, and used in observational research.
+I am a collaborator of EHDEN, OHDSI and DARWIN EU, and an expert in the OMOP common data model.
+I am an Alan Turing Fellow and I serve as member of the Turing Research Ethics panel.

 My research is focussed on the impact of algorithmic automation on RWD processing, its role in the statistical pipeline and its impact on the medical research output.
 My main interests are:

-• data engineering, data modelling and advanced curation of RWD
+• data harmonisation, data engineering, and data modelling of RWD

-• assessment, measurement and enhancement of algorithmic complexity
+• measurement and enhancement of algorithmic complexity in the context of RWD processing

 • research quality, ethics, reproducibility, consistency and transparency